tsarahbd/retail-data-analysis/README.md

 ## Monthly Sales Trend Analysis

 As a sales manager, I want to analyze monthly sales trend of top-selling products.
 To do this, I used MySQL to import data and perform *data cleaning*.
 I wrote SQL queries to do the data analysis.
 I have used *data aggregation*, *date and time functions*, *conditional filtering*, *ranking and window functions*, *subqueries* and *sorting & ordering* to prepare a table showing top 3 countries with highest selling products by month.

+## Exploratory Data Analysis for Price Performance

+As a sales analyst, I want to find out the best selling products and the most profitable product categories based on the customers ordering from Germany.
+I performed an **Exploratory Data Analysis (EDA)** on a retail dataset to evaluate product performance using **Python (Jupyter Notebook)**.
+The dataset included customer details, product purchases, revenue, and reviews.
+*Data Cleaning & Preparation* was done with **Pandas** and **NumPy** where I handled missing values, removed duplicates, and converted data types.
+In EDA *groupby()*, *aggregation*, and *sorting* was used to analyze top-performing products and categories.